-Important Characteristics from a Structural Geological Engineering Point of View: Classification of Stoping Methods Size & Shape of the Orebody Depth and Type of Overburden Location, Strike and Dip of the Deposit Strength and Physical Character of the Ore Strength and Physical Character of the Surrounding Rock Water and Drainage (presence or absence of aquifers) Grade and Type of Ore, and other Econ Factors - Sublevel caving Sublevel caving is very similar to top slicing.
-The general plan of operation is to mine every other slice, permitting the weight of the capping to assist in mining of the ore.
-The capping should be somewhat stronger than that in which top slicing is applicable.
-For both top-slicing and sublevel methods of mining, it is absolutely essential that the capping be weak enough to cave when it is undermined. í. (> 20 ft thick).
+Important Characteristics from a Structural Geological Engineering Point of View: Classification of Stoping Methods Size & Shape of the Orebody Depth and Type of Overburden Location, Strike and Dip of the Deposit Strength and Physical Character of the Ore Strength and Physical Character of the Surrounding Rock Water and Drainage (presence or absence of aquifers) Grade and Type of Ore, and other Econ Factors - Sublevel caving The capping should be hat in which top slicing is slice, permitting the weig p-slicing and sublevel me (> 20 ft thick).
 Can yield lower recoveries in some longitudinal layouts No longer requires weak, caveable OB as the ore between sublevels is drilled & blasted.
 Can blast down the OB.
 (Dip > 50°) Can mine shallower dips but may get low recoveries (> 14,000 psi) Moderately strong ore; drilled & blasted.
 (6,000 - 18,000 psi) Caveable waste rock.
 Good drainage is essential to provide good roadbeds Can be applied to hard & moderately weak ground; also to irreg orebodies & wide or narrow orebodies 2.
-Top slicing orebody and working p have been previously co which the ore is extracted rogressively downward; to overed with a floor or ma ying mat or gob, which co he slices are caved by bla t of timber to separate the sting out the timbers, brid e caved material from the nging the capping or over solid ore beneath.
-Succes burden down upon the bo edingly lower slices are m ttom of the slices that u Fairly wide to massive orebodies Weak capping material.
+Top slicing orebody and working p have been previously co manner up to the overly rogressively downward; t overed with a floor or ma ying mat or gob, which co he slices are caved by bla t of timber to separate the onsists of an accumulation sting out the timbers, bri caved material from the of broken timbers and la inclined) timbered slices a nging the capping or over solid ore beneath.
+Succe agging from the upper slic burden down upon the bo edingly lower slices are m tom of the slices that nined in a similar " Fairly wide to massive orebodies Weak capping material.
 Should not bridge or arch during caving Moderately deep to deep; flat to steep to massive.
 Weak ore weak to strong Water in the caved material can be an issue-may produce acid & bad air Plentiful & relatively cheap timber required D. Combination of supported and caved stopes E. Others - Longwall mining (< 30 ft thick) Deposits up to 200 ft thick have been mined successfully 200 to 2000 ft Caveable.
 (Dip < 15°) Coal & trona, mainly.
 Trona ≈ 6600 psi; Moderately strong to strong floor.
 Caveable roof.
 Water-filled Cavities or mined out areas can cause major probs.
-All types of coal; trona; Others: potash, iron, copper, uranium, gold - Shortwall mining 3.5 to +12 ft thick seams 200 to 2000 ft; Reasonable strong roof, supportable by roofbolting, Dip no steeper than what mobile equip or continuous miner can handle Coal, mainly.
+All types of coal; trona; Others: potash iron, copper, uranium, gold - Shortwall mining 3.5 to +12 ft thick seams 200 to 2000 ft; Reasonable strong roof, supportable by roofbolting, Dip no steeper than what mobile equip or continuous miner can handle Coal, mainly.
 Firm floor, preferable; Wet floor can be a prob for mobile equip.
 All types of coal, trona, other soft rocks. - VCR stoping (> 40 ft thick) Any depth.
 (Dip > 45°) (> 14,000 psi); widths > 12 to 15 m.
 May or may not be backfilled. (> 14,000 psi); strong enough to blast against w/o adding much dilution Oxidizing ore mined relatively quickly.
 Strong ore.
 Good grades.
 Gold (HMCo) has been mined this way.
 F. Resolution Copper deposit Very large; massive & thick Deep.
 Weak to moderate.
 Highly jointed.
 Deep; flat-lying to steeply-dipping Weak to moderate Weak to moderate; very thick; uniform Much very hot water present Large tonnage of low-grade ore.
 Porphyry copper deposit